Merion Golf Club: Does it Live Up to the Hype?

-One of the most notable things about Merion Golf Club is their lack of traditional flagsticks.
-Instead they use wicker baskets.
+One of the most notable things about Merion Golf Club is its lack of traditional flagsticks.
+Instead, they use wicker baskets.
 No one knows the true origin of the wicker basket flag sticks but a number of theories are out there.

 One being that course architect Hugh Wilson happened upon local sheep herders in England while studying courses in the area.
 They used wicker baskets to put their lunches in so that animals couldn’t steal it.
 He liked the idea, so he kept it!